AlexanderIvashkin/VBA-AddIn/README.md

 AI_SendRangeAsHTML: Send a range as an HTML mail
 AI_GetLastShitName: Get a name of the last sheet in the active workbook.
 ```

+### Importing VBA code into files (useful for version control with Git, for example) - ImportExport.bas

+    ExportModules: Call this sub to export all the modules